rainbow-me/rainbow/src/networks/README.md

 Add the network to `entities/assetTypes.ts`

-Add the relevent socket subscriptions in `redux/explorer/ts`
+Add the relevant socket subscriptions in `redux/explorer/ts`

 Note: we can automate this part when we move off websockets